Typraeurion/BASIC/docs/BUGS.md

 * `DEF` (define function) is not yet implemented.
 It is recognized by the parser though.

+* `NEXT` does not support more than one variable in the same statement.
+It appears that this feature was introduced in Altair BASIC (by Microsoft) in 1975, and was not a part of the original language but became common in other Microsoft dialects.

 * When a parse or syntax error occurs, the interpreter does not indicate where in the line the error was detected.
 If the line was numbered, the content of the line is not added to the program so it